 When it comes to boilers, knowing the difference between one boiler and the next and, which is right for your type of property could save you time, hassle and a lot of money.
-Continue reading to get the lowdown on the most common boilers in use in the UK.
+We explain the most common boilers in use in the UK.

 What is the best boiler?